gazalle/Parks-Picnic/README.md

 **Note:**  Make sure GET request has Headers; Key:Token and Content-type:application/json.
 POST request has Headers; content-type:application/json.
 In case of using POSTMAN for testing APIs

 ## Usage: Two options

+**Note:**  First use parksData.js for initial data inside mongoDB:
+* `mongo parks < parksData.js`
+* here "parks" is the database name created for the app

 1. To run the application use:
 * `clone https://github.com/gazalle/Parks-Picnic.git`
 * `cd Parks-Picnic`